If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 - Identify how you used your home and that you did not violate any current zoning laws.

-- Declare that you have not made home improvements that require permits or that you have obtained all necessary approvals for such projects.
+- State that you have not made any home improvements that require permits or that you have obtained all necessary approvals for such projects.

-- If the property was built before 1978, you will need to tell the buyer if it has lead paint.
-To do this, you must provide available reports or records on that situation.
+- If the home was built before 1978, you will need to tell the buyer if it has lead paint.
+To do this, you must provide reports or records available about that situation.

 There are aspects of a property that will not be discovered through inspections.
 For example, houses stigmatized by a violent crime or alleged ghosts.
-There is no legal obligation for the seller to proactively disclose such things, but if asked directly about them, the seller must answer honestly.
+There is no legal obligation for the seller to proactively disclose these aspects.
+However, asked directly about them, the seller must answer honestly.

 Each owner of a home for sale must file a GIT/Rep form (married people are considered a single owner).
 These forms help the state determine if a tax payment is required when the deed is recorded, including: